yongcaoSJTU/yongcaoSJTU.github.io/_pages/about.md

 - *2024.05 - now*, Topical Advisory Panel for **Mathematics**
 - *2022.05 - 2023.12*, Guest Editor of **Atmosphere**, with Y. C. He and Y. H. He, Special Issue on "Wind Gusts: Observations, Processes, and Predictions"
 - *2021.11 - 2023.08*, Guest Editor of **Mathematics**, with S. J. Laima, X. W. Jin and H. H. Ren, Special issue on "Advanced Mathematical Modeling and Numerical Solutions in Applied Mechanics and Engineering"
+- **Conference services**:
+- *2024.08.27*, Session Moderator for Oral Presentation Session **Vortex dynamics**, the 26th International Conference of the Theoretical and Applied Mechanics (ICTAM 2024), with Melissa Green (University of Minnesota)
+- *2024.08.27*, Session Moderator for Short Oral Presentation Session **Vortex dynamics**, the 26th International Conference of the Theoretical and Applied Mechanics (ICTAM 2024), with Melissa Green (University of Minnesota)
+- *2023.08.29*, Chairperson for Oral Presentation Session **Bluff body aerodynamics**, 16th International Conference on Wind Engineering (ICWE)
 - **Referee (Papers)**:
 _Applied Energy,
 Atmosphere,